***Storks the movie – please note, this post does NOT contain spoilers.***

 That’s not living in the now.

-That’s not ‘enjoying your children while they are young and want to spend time with you’!
+And that’s not ‘enjoying your children while they are young and want to spend time with you’!

-But… I’ve been a lot better at this lately, and last week I went to the movies with my two older boys to enjoy a movie, and we did.
+And last week I went to the movies with my two older boys to enjoy a movie, and we did.
 I switched my phone off, forgot about everything else, and we enjoyed the movie together.
 Everything else would still be there at the end of the movie – no need to think about it.

 So I want to thank the creators of Storks for reminding me not to miss this precious time with my wonderful young boys.

-Because they will be stroppy teenagers one day (still wonderful, I know), and I’ll miss the sweet little cuddles and the days when you can kiss them better and make everything ok with a big hug (most of the time).
+Because they will be stroppy teenagers one day (still wonderful, I know).
+And I’ll miss the sweet little cuddles.
+And the days when you can kiss them better and make everything ok with a big hug (most of the time).

 So I’m going to enjoy playing with them.